I do maintain, for almost 10 years now, a personal journal. A diary. It’s self-psychotherapy. It’s a way to express my thoughts and feelings.

-I originally used Google Docs.
+First, I used Google Docs.
 I created dozens and dozens of files, one for each day.
 Eventually, I realized that Google was not supposed to be trusted with confidential and personal information.
 Their spiders crawl and index everything.
 These thoughts may be still there, even after I delete all the files.
 Who knows.

-The system relies in a monolithic configuration file that is hosted side by side the content in the git repository.
+The system relies on a monolithic configuration file that is hosted side by side with the content in the git repository.
 Traversing all the posts from a remote git repository is very slow and not efficient.
 I cannot imagine dealing with a more complex team structure using it at the same time.

 A neat feature is the draft mode: it creates automatically a fork with the draft content.
 Only when the user clicks “Release”, it merges the content into the main branch and publishes.
 Netlify CMS does not require Netlify itself, but they are nicely integrated if you decided to use it.

 After the successful first experience with my diary, I implemented it in my blog.
 By the way, this very post was written using this pseudo-CMS!